terrycojones/rpnpy/README.md

 --> [1,2,3]
 ```

-but if you try that with embedded spaces, you'll an error:
+but if you try that with embedded spaces, you'll get an error:

 ```sh
 $ rpn.py